gaehlerm/SoftwareEngineering/README.md

 ### Natural Language

 Serious software products are available in many different countries.
 They have to be available in many languages.
-But you don’t want the translator to writen his text into your code nor does the translator want to deal with your code.
+But you don’t want the translator to written his text into your code nor does the translator want to deal with your code.
 He wants only the text the user can see.
 He wants the text in a dedicated text file.
 There is no arguing with that.
 Thus it is your job to extract all the human readable text from your code.
 Instead the code should get all the human readable text from this file.
 On start-up you read the text file and assign the different pieces to the corresponding variables.
 Selecting a different language is as little work as selecting a different file.
 Now, of course, this is in theory.

 Ultimately you are left with barely any strings at all.
 Only when reading or writing a file you briefly have to deal with strings.
 At least in theory.
 For small projects it is not always worth the effort.